kapilkd13/gsoc/2017/proposals/kumar-kapil.md

 ### **Why this project?**

-I first heard about Data retriever tool from my senior who used it in his research.
+I first heard about Data Retriever tool from my senior who used it in his research.
 Later, when I was viewing GSOC organization’s project ideas, I saw  "*Adding Python Interface and Command Line wrapper for Data retriever in Julia*" listed there.
 Adding native Python Interface and a Julia wrapper for Data retriever CLI would give access to the tools provided by the Data retriever in three major open source languages- R, Julia and Python for data oriented computing.

 ### **Appendix**